Associations and institutions are welcome to apply to become members of the ALCC.

 The contemporary notion of copyright starts with the invention of the Gutenberg printing press.
-This technology drastically reduced the time required to reproduce books and increased the ease at which copies could be made.
-With the practical barriers gone, copying could for the first time occur easily without the author or the publisher’s permission.
+At this time the The Stationers’ Company had exclusive power to print (and censor) literary works in the UK.
+Despite this copying restrictions the printing press technology drastically reduced the time required to reproduce books and increased the ease at which copies could be made.
+With the practical barriers gone, for the first time copying could easily occur without permission.

-This led to lobbying by publishers to curtail the impact of unauthorised copying.
-In response, the Parliament of Great Britain passed the Statute of Anne, also known as the Copyright Act 1710.
-The legislation was passed on 5 April.
+This led to lobbying by The Stationers’ Company and publishers in the guild to curtail the impact of unauthorised copying of books by encouraging licensing of printing of books by authors.
+In response, on 5 April 1710 the Parliament of Great Britain passed the Statute of Anne, also known as the Copyright Act 1710.
 It was the first legislative instrument to grant a monopoly right over content – only over books at that time.

 This situation may not seem that significant, but it represents a scenario that repeats throughout copyright’s history.
-As new technologies that facilitate the easy and efficient reproduction of material are invented copyright law reform responds.
+As new technologies that facilitate the easy and efficient reproduction of content are invented copyright law reform responds.
 Examples include:

-- recording TV shows on VHS tapes, and later set top box digital recorders
+- Recording TV shows on VHS tapes, and later set top box digital recorders.

 Phenomena such as peer-to-peer (P2P) file sharing, content snippets on search engines and social media and meme culture are just a few examples of how the internet has arguably become the biggest technological challenge to copyright owners so far, and has resulted in huge shifts in copyright law globally.